Newspaper National Network

-The Newspaper National Network LP (NNN) was a marketing partnership of the top 25 newspaper companies in the United States and the Newspaper Association of America.
+The Newspaper National Network (NNN) was an American marketing partnership of the top 25 newspaper companies in the United States and the Newspaper Association of America.
 NNN provided major advertisers with planning and placement support across over 9,000 newspapers for print and online.
 The group was headquartered in New York City.
+The network was closed in June 2016.

+History

 NNN was formed in 1994 by a cross-industry effort to reverse a long-term decline in national advertising in newspapers.
 Former New York City School Chancellor Cathie Black was instrumental in NNN's inception.